awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.cluster-cache-mgmt.md

 ### Setting the promotion tier priority for a reader DB instance<a name="AuroraPostgreSQL.cluster-cache-mgmt.Reader"></a>

 You set one reader DB instance for cluster cache management\.
-To do so, choose a reader from the Aurora PostgreSQL cluster that is the same instance class as the writer DB instance\.
+To do so, choose a reader from the Aurora PostgreSQL cluster that is the same instance class and size as the writer DB instance\.
+For example, if the writer uses `db.r5.xlarge`, choose a reader that uses this same instance class type and size\.
 Then set its promotion tier priority to 0\.

 The *promotion tier priority *is a value that specifies the order in which an Aurora reader is promoted to the writer DB instance after a failure\.
 Valid values are 0–15, where 0 is the first priority and 15 is the last priority\.

 #### Console<a name="AuroraPostgreSQL.cluster-cache-mgmt.Reader.Console"></a>